 Small family groups comprise of a monogamous adult pair, young-of-year and sometimes young of the previous year.
 Group sizes increase with population density.
 Territory size varies with habitat, density and season.
 Generally 3km but can vary from 0.5-12.8km.

 Predators in Europe include wolves, wolverine, lynx and red fox.

 Breeding: Monogamous breeding takes place between December and April.
-Pregnancy last 103-108 days.
+Pregnancy lasts 103-108 days.
 Litter size between 1-6 young between May and June.
 Individuals are sexually mature at 2 years old, but unlikely to breed successfully until they reach 3 years old.

 Conservation Status: The Eurasian beaver is deemed by the IUCN as endangered in Scotland and not assessed in the rest of Great Britain.
 Since the recent reintroductions the population numbers are rising with the Mammal Society’s study in 2018 indicating there are now 168 individuals.
-Current threats are due to socio-economic interests, as beavers can drastically alter the rivers they live in, which can result in land belonging to farmers flooding and causing crops to fail.
+Current threats are due to socio-economic interests as beavers can drastically alter the rivers they live in, which can result in land belonging to farmers flooding and causing crops to fail.